CodiumAI vs Cursor

 Pick: Cursor

-• Enterprise team enforcing coding standards
+• Enterprise engineering team enforcing code standards

 Pick: CodiumAI